DNA-and-Natural-Algorithms-Group/nuskell/README.md

-# Nuskell -- A verifying and optimizing comiler for toehold-mediated strand displacement circuits.
+# Nuskell -- A verifying and optimizing compiler for toehold-mediated strand displacement circuits.

 **Nuskell** is a compiler written in python2.7.
 It translates formal chemical reaction networks (CRNs) into a domain-level specification using a translation